Jfoose89/K2U2-Library/README.md

 # K2U2-Library SQL Project
 Overview

-This project implements a small library system with books, members, loans, and automated tracking of copies available.
-The database ensures data integrity for loans and returns and logs all actions for auditing.
+This project implements a small library system with books, members, loans, and automated tracking of available copies.
+The database enforces loan rules at the database level to ensure that books cannot be loaned when no copies are available, while preserving historical loan data.

 Database Structure

+Book
-Book: Stores books with total and available copies.
+Stores books with:

+CopiesTotal

+CopiesAvailable

+Member
-Member: Stores library members.
+Stores library members.

+Loan
-Loan: Tracks which member has borrowed which book and when; includes ReturnDate.
+Tracks which member has borrowed which book, including:

+LoanDate

+DueDate

+ReturnDate (NULL = active loan)

+LoanLog
-LoanLog: Logs all loan and return actions.
+Logs loan and return actions for auditing purposes.

-Triggers & Stored Procedure
+Stored Procedure & Views

-usp_RegisterLoan:

-Each loan insertion checks that copies are available before inserting.

-When a loan is created, the available copy count is reduced.

-Returned loans store a ReturnDate and restore availability.
+usp_RegisterLoan

+All new loans are created using the usp_RegisterLoan stored procedure.

+Verifies that CopiesAvailable > 0 before inserting a loan

+Inserts a loan with ReturnDate = NULL

+Throws an error and rolls back the transaction if no copies are available

+This guarantees that invalid loans cannot be created.

+Active Loans View

+vw_ActiveLoans

-Active loans are identified via ReturnDate IS NULL and exposed through a view (vw_ActiveLoans).
+Defines active loans as records where ReturnDate IS NULL

-Triggers:
+Used for reporting and verification

+Ensures active loans are clearly separated from historical data

+Triggers

+Triggers are used to enforce data integrity even if inserts or updates bypass the stored procedure.

+trg_DecreaseCopiesOnLoan
-trg_DecreaseCopiesOnLoan: Decreases CopiesAvailable when a new loan is inserted.
+Decreases CopiesAvailable when a new active loan is inserted.

+trg_IncreaseCopiesOnReturn
-trg_IncreaseCopiesOnReturn: Increases CopiesAvailable when a loan is returned.
+Increases CopiesAvailable when a loan is returned (ReturnDate is set).

+trg_LogLoanActions
-trg_LogLoanActions: Logs all loan and return actions into LoanLog.
+Logs all loan and return actions into LoanLog.

+Triggers ensure that availability cannot become negative and that all actions are logged.

+Inventory Consistency

+Before testing, book availability is synchronized using the following logic:

+CopiesAvailable = CopiesTotal - ActiveLoans

+This guarantees a consistent baseline state, even when historical loans exist in the database.

 SQL Scripts / Files

-triggers.sql – All triggers (Decrease, Increase, Log).
+create_tables_and_inserts.sql
+Creates the database, tables, sample books, members, and initial loan data.

+stored_procedure.sql
+Creates usp_RegisterLoan.

+triggers.sql
+Creates all triggers (decrease, increase, logging).

+backfill_loanlog.sql (optional, one-time)
-backfill_loanlog.sql – Populates LoanLog for existing loans (one-time setup).
+Populates LoanLog for pre-existing loans.

+verify_inventory.sql (optional)
+Verifies that:

-verify_inventory.sql – Optional: Checks that CopiesAvailable + active loans = CopiesTotal for all books.
+CopiesAvailable + ActiveLoans = CopiesTotal

-stored_procedure.sql – usp_RegisterLoan stored procedure to safely register loans.

-create_tables_and_inserts.sql – Database and table creation, sample books and members, initial loan inserts.
+test_loans.sql (recommended)
+Executes controlled test cases to validate loan behavior and error handling.

 Usage

-Run create_tables_and_inserts.sql to set up the database.
+Run create_tables_and_inserts.sql

-Run stored_procedure.sql to create the loan procedure.
+Run stored_procedure.sql

-Run triggers.sql to create triggers.
+Run triggers.sql

-(Optional) Run backfill_loanlog.sql to populate the log for pre-existing loans.
+(Optional) Run backfill_loanlog.sql

-(Optional) Run verify_inventory.sql to confirm consistency.
+(Optional) Run verify_inventory.sql

+Run test_loans.sql to validate behavior

+Result

+Books cannot be loaned if no copies are available

+Availability remains accurate at all times

+Historical loan data is preserved

+Business rules are enforced at the database level

+All key scenarios are tested and verified

+ER Diagram

+ENTITIES:

+BOOK
+(Attributes)
+- BookID (PK)
+- ISBN (UNIQUE)
+- Title
+- Author
+- PublishedYear
+- CopiesTotal
+- CopiesAvailable

+MEMBER
+(Attributes)
+- MemberID (PK)
+- FirstName
+- LastName
+- Email (UNIQUE)
+- Phone

+LOAN
+(Attributes)
+- LoanID (PK)
+- BookID (FK → BOOK.BookID)
+- MemberID (FK → MEMBER.MemberID)
+- LoanDate
+- DueDate
+- ReturnedDate